Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to all
+A script that gives no permission to owner and group but gives all permissions to others